RobertTalbert/calculus/w2021/mth201-w2021-syllabus.md

 ## What's MTH 201 all about?

 MTH 201 is a first course in **Calculus**, which is all about **modeling and understanding change**.
-Change is maybe the most important facet of the worl
-For example, we might care a lot about the number of Covid-19 cases in our county, but it's also important to understand *how fast the number of cases is growing or shrinking* on a given day.
+Change is maybe the most important facet of the world around us, and we care about it more than we realize.
+For example, we care a lot about the number of Covid-19 cases in our community, but we might care even more about *how fast the number of cases is changing* (either up or down).
 Building accurate models and then using those models to understand their rate of change will help us do things like predict the number of Covid cases a week in advance.
 In MTH 201, you'll learn the concepts, tools, and problem-solving behaviors that will allow you do things like this.

 MTH 201 is also a course that goes beyond just computing things.
 In the course, you'll build skills with **understanding** complex concepts, **communicating** those concepts and the meaning of your results to appropriate audiences, **using professional tools** to help you in your work, and practice **working with others** to improve your learning (and theirs).
 These are valuable skills no matter where you go next.